Ravindu26881/Products---React-native/README.md

-# SaleSale - Basic React Native Navigation
+# Bazario - Local Marketplace App

 A simple React Native app with basic navigation using React Navigation.